 Election Day Voting

-There will not be any "voting" at Village Hall.
+The Village Hall, 4800 W. Green Brook Drive, is not a polling location.
 On Election Day you will be voting at your regular polling location.
 To find out where you go to vote, please click here.

-Find more information at the State of Wisconsin Election Board website.
+Find more information at the Wisconsin Election Commission's website.

 Nomination & Filing Requirements

 As a candidate for a Village Office in the Village of Brown Deer, you will be required to follow specific procedures set forth in the Wisconsin Statutes in order to have your name included on an election ballot.
 The purpose of this memorandum will be to serve as a reminder of the important points set forth in the Wisconsin Statutes governing election requirements.
 Copies of election forms as well as pertinent election information is available on the webpage of the State of Wisconsin Election Commission.

 You are encouraged to read the law itself or to consult the Election and Campaign Manual published by the State Elections Board.
 Copies of both the Statutes and Manual are available for review at the Village Hall.
 In addition, instructions are provided on the attached forms that you may wish to review prior to properly completing and filing the forms.

 - Nomination papers may not be circulated before a specified date, depending on the election date.

 - Nomination papers must be filed with the Village Clerk no later than a specified date and time, depending on the election date.